Student Activities Office Grants

 • Student development is defined as the growth, progression and/or increase in capabilities as a result of engaging in activities that develop and demonstrate achievement in several areas, as outlined by the Office for Student Affairs.

 • Diversity is about understanding and honoring the ways people are unique.
+Diversity here refers to a diversity of viewpoints and experiences.
 It includes the incredible variety that exists from one person to another.
 This variety comes from a person’s lived experiences that inform who they are and how they think.

 • Equity is about fairness and providing everyone with the resources they need to be successful.
 This includes a guarantee of fair treatment, access, opportunity, and advancement for all individuals while working to identify and eliminate barriers to full participation.